Healing Pathways Medical Qigong

 What is Medical Qigong?

-Using the theory and diagnostic parameters of Traditional Chinese Medicine (TCM), Medical Qigong uses specialized skill to address symptoms as well as the cause of diseases.
+Using the theory and diagnostic parameters of Traditional Chinese Medicine (TCM), Medical Qigong uses specialized skills to address symptoms as well as the cause of diseases.
 Working with the energy body, a differential diagnosis is made, based on Chinese Medical theory.
 From this diagnosis, a treatment plan is formulated and carried out remotely, and a prescription exercise is given to help solidify an ongoing change in the body, mind, and energy.

 Health Qigong, another popular variation of Qigong, is based on exercises and movements that promote general wellbeing.
 Medical Qigong, however, is done by a competent and thoroughly trained practitioner that can provide a differential diagnosis based on Chinese Medical Theory.